 With this label he then laid out a four step plan.
 A plan, not a promise.
 Four steps that he described as, “specific, concrete, tangible.”
+So far, so good.

 His speech made use of contrasts…a favourite device.
 For instance:

 “Not to tell people how to live their lives.

 Speaking animatedly he made good use of his step structure, explaining each step as “fair.”
 And he finished the middle part of his speech with a series of forward looking contrasts: